Prinzhorn/skrollr/README.md

 var offset = s.relativeToAbsolute(document.getElementById('foo'), 'top', 'bottom');

 //offset contains the scroll position at which #foo's bottom is at the top of the viewport.
-//if you now use setScrollTop(offset) or animateTo(offset) #foo's bottom will be perfectly aligned with the top of the viewport.
+//If you now use setScrollTop(offset) or animateTo(offset) #foo's bottom will be perfectly aligned with the top of the viewport.
+Yay.
 ```

 ### getScrollTop()

 Returns the current scroll offset in pixels.
-Normalizes different browser quirks and returns the iScroll y-position in case of skrollr.mobile.
+Normalizes different browser quirks and handles mobile scrolling.
 ### setScrollTop(top[, force = false])

-Sets the top offset using `window.scrollTo(0, top)` on dektop or `iscroll.scrollTo(0, -top)` when using skrollr.mobile.
+Sets the top offset using `window.scrollTo(0, top)` on dektop or updating the internal state in case of mobile scrolling.

 When `force` is set to `true`, skrollr will jump to the new position without any kind of transition.
 By default the global `smoothScrolling` setting applies.